Veguinho/plug-js/docs/quick-start.md

 Events are the fuel of personalization engines.
 It serves two primary purposes: recording facts for path analysis and feeding the evaluation data layer.
 As already mentioned, the SDK automatically collects general-purpose events for you, such as viewed pages and idle periods, to name a few.
-For non-generic events, it is up to decide which events can benefit your application.
+For non-generic events, it is up to you to decide which events can benefit your application.

 The following example demonstrates how the personalization engine uses events to enrich the evaluation context.